ruhtrArthur/SF-Bay-Area-Bike-Share/README.md

 #### About this dataset:

-station.csv - Contains data that represents a station where users can pickup or return bikes. trips.csv - Data about individual bike trips weather.csv - Data about the weather on a specific day for certain zip codes
+station.csv - Contains data that represents a station where users can pickup or return bikes. <br>
+trips.csv - Data about individual bike trips. <br>
+weather.csv - Data about the weather on a specific day for certain zip codes. <br>

 #### Contributors: